hapax/hapax.github.io/assets/bh-thermo.md

 	</div>
 	</figure>

-Let's find the area for a spherical black in four dimensions (since that's the universe we live in).
+Let's find the area for a spherical black hole in four dimensions (since that's the universe we live in).
 By a pedagogically happy fluke, we can use classical reasoning and get the right answer!